Nenu Seetamahalakshmi

 Nenu Seetamahalakshmi is a 2003 Indian Telugu-language romantic drama film directed by G. Nageswara Reddy starring Rohit and newcomer Sravya.
-The film was released to negative reviews and failed at the box office.
+The film was released to mixed-to-negative reviews and failed at the box office.

 Plot

 Naani and Seetamahalakshmi are in love and run away to Visakhapatnam.
 They realize that they are not made each other and go back to their respective houses in Hyderabad.
 After realizing that they can't stay apart for a few days, they try to reunite.
 How they reunite forms the rest of the story.

 Production

 This film marks the third collaboration between G. Nageswara Reddy and Rohit after 6 Teens (2001) and Girl Friend (2002).

 Soundtrack

 The soundtrack for the film was composed by Chakri and it was released under the audio label of Aditya Music.
 The audio release function took place on 8 October 2003 with N. T. Rama Rao Jr. as the chief guest.